nickbrandt/gitlab-ui/FAQ.md

 when we style components, they look the same in and outside of the gitlab application.

-To avoid losing this advantage completely, we created a CI job that runs gitlab-ui visual tests including GitLab CSS. visual tests including GitLab CSS.
+To avoid losing this advantage completely, we created a CI job that runs gitlab-ui visual tests including GitLab CSS.
 This job makes sure that GitLab CSS leaks do not affect gitlab-ui components’ styles when they are used in the GitLab application.

 We should ensure that GitLab CSS  does not affect gitlab-ui’s component styles before indicating that it follows the design system specs.
 When styling a